py-pdf/pypdf/docs/user/viewer-preferences.md

 It is possible to set viewer preferences of the PDF file.
 These properties are described in Section 12.2 of the [PDF 1.7 specification](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf).

-Note that the `\ViewerPreferences` dictionary does not exist by default.
+Note that the `/ViewerPreferences` dictionary does not exist by default.
 If it's not already present, it must be created by calling the `create_viewer_preferences` method of the `PdfWriter` object.